Sławomir Tryc: Polish Cultural Institute in Berlin

-Tryc is a long-time employee of the Polish Ministry of Foreign Affairs: between 1997 and 2001 as head of the largest and most dynamic Polish cultural institute in the world in Berlin.
-In 1998-2001, the institute he directed became one of the co-organisers and later the main organiser of what was then the largest cyclical presentation of Polish culture abroad, "Polish Week in Berlin and Brandenburg".
+Tryc is a long-time employee of the Polish Ministry of Foreign Affairs: between 1997 and 2001 as head of the largest and Polish Institute in Berlin.
+In 1998–2001, the institute he directed became one of the co-organisers and later the main organiser of the cyclical presentation of Polish culture abroad, "Polish Week in Berlin and Brandenburg".

 Embassy of the Republic of Poland in Berlin

 From 2004 to 2009, Tryc was Embassy Counselor, later First Embassy Counselor, Head of the Department for Culture, Science and Promotion at the Embassy of the Republic of Poland in Berlin, responsible for, among other things, politics of history.
-Slawomir Tryc represented Poland in several German cultural institutions: 2005-2009 he was a member of the jury of the Silesian Cultural Award of the State of Lower Saxony, 2006-2009 a member of the Board of Trustees of the Pomeranian State Museum in Greifswald, 2009-2015 a member of the Board of Trustees of the Silesian Museum in Görlitz, 2009 a member of the scientific advisory board of the exhibition "Deutsche und Polen - 1.9.39 - Abgründe und Hoffnungen" (Germans and Poles - 1.9.39 - Abysses and Hopes) at the German Historical Museum in Berlin, organised on the occasion of the 70th anniversary of the outbreak of World War II.
+Slawomir Tryc represented Poland in a number of German cultural institutions: 2005-2009 he was a member of the jury of the Silesian Cultural Award of the State of Lower Saxony, 2006-2009 a member of the Board of Trustees of the Pomeranian State Museum in Greifswald, 2009-2015 a member of the Board of Trustees of the Silesian Museum in Görlitz, 2009 a member of the scientific advisory board of the exhibition "Deutsche und Polen - 1.9.39 - Abgründe und Hoffnungen" (Germans and Poles - 1.9.39 - Abysses and Hopes) at the German Historical Museum in Berlin, organised on the occasion of the 70th anniversary of the outbreak of World War II.